 The Great Artesian Basin is a natural underground water resource covering thousands of square kilometers in inland Australia.
 Natural springs fed from this source were long known to indigenous people.
 Europeans discovered the water when a bore was sunk near Bourke, NSW, in 1878.
 The image here is from Charlotte Plains Station camping area, near Cunnamulla, Queensland.
 More

-The Queen Victoria Market was built on the site of the city’s first cemetery.
+The Queen Victoria Market was built on the site of Melbourne’s first cemetery.
 It is now the largest open air market in the southern hemisphere, with a colourful (and criminal) history, from mafia killings and extortion rackets to piracy crackdowns.
 It’s also home to the famous American Doughnut Kitchen food van.
+More

 South Australian, Robert Bowyer Smith, developed the first Stump Jump Plough in 1876 and took out a patent the following year.
 The plough made clearing Mallee scrub for cultivation easier and faster.
 The technology was not, at first, well accepted and he allowed his patent to lapse, whereupon other manufacturers began to capitalise on the idea.
 Smith was formally recognised as the plough’s inventor in 1882, receiving a bonus payment from the Parliament and a government land grant.

 Although not the first Australian to develop a commercial ice-making plant, Sydney businessman Thomas Mort saw the advantages of freezing works for his meat and dairy operations and in 1866 enlisted Frenchman Eugene Nicolle to develop an improved system.
 This led to the founding of his New South Wales Fresh Food & Ice Co., which was launched with an extravagant picnic in Lithgow.
 More